Wells Fargo | Senior Software Engineer - Big Data Tooling & API Development | SELIN, NJ, CHARLOTTE, NC, DALLAS, TX | 10+ years | Best in Industry

 Question:

-Tell me about a time when you had to manage a project with significant regulatory or compliance requirements.
-How did you ensure compliance?
+Describe a time when you had to deliver bad news to a client or stakeholder.
+How did you approach the situation?

 Answer: